Opinion: How old is ‘too old’ for a woman to have long hair?

 So, this leads me to a central question: How old is “too old” for a woman to have long hair?
 Is it 40?
 50?
 60+?

-If you do a Google search for “older women with long hair”, a plethora of results appear to suggest that the cut-off age is around 50, give or take.
+If you do a Google search for “older women with long hair”, the results appear to suggest that the cut-off age is around 50, give or take.
 That’s a way off, for me, but it’s still my next “big birthday”.
 And I have long hair; I like having long hair – so I’m asking for clemency.

 “I had a noticeable grey streak at the front of my hair (which women also told me they loved).
 But this was seemingly not appreciated by some key BBC types, according to the call I received.
 In short, I was objectified in a way that few men in the workplace or male TV presenters ever experience.”